 Remember: ISSS advisors are not tax experts.
-We cannot give you any tax advice or help you with any tax issue.
-ISSS does not provide a tax software program, however you can consult a commercial tax preparer, or use one of the few tax software programs available, such as:
+ISSS cannot give you any tax advice or help you with any tax issue.
+If you are not employed by CU Boulder, but need tax assistance, you can consult a commercial tax preparer or use one of the few tax software programs available, such as:

 If you want to seek advice from professional tax preparer, see handout Tax Preparation Specialists.

 Frequently the choice of a nonimmigrant status for a visiting scholar will be affected by tax considerations.
 For example, a J-1 exchange visitor is generally considered a nonresident for tax purposes for two years, whereas an H-1B scholar might be able to declare resident status for tax purposes immediately, resulting in a tax advantage, in some cases.
 Other considerations will also affect a visiting scholar's tax status.